pncsoares/nlw-return-origin/README.md

 The tech stack that they use the most is React, React Native and Node.

-This year, we created a widget to allow the users to send feedback.
+This year, we created a responsive website to DoctorCare.
-This repository contains the web user interface of the widget.

 ![Doctor Care](./.github/preview.jpg)